Singapore Accounting Standards 2026: A Complete Guide

 The financial information of an entity should be consistent and comparable with that of similar organizations.
 This principle ensures that accounting data remains useful for analysis and decision-making.

 SFRS ensures consistent analysis of financial statements across companies, industries, and periods.
-This principle requires businesses to apply uniform accounting policies, allowing stakeholders to assess financial performance over time and in comparison to competitors.
+This principle requires businesses to apply uniform accounting policies, allowing stakeholders to assess financial metrics examples over time and in comparison to competitors.

 3. Relevance